Lease Incentives: Accounting Best Practices Under ASC 842

 The Right-of-Use Asset is calculated as follows:

-- Incentives payable at commencement, but not paid until after commencement.
+2. Incentives payable at commencement but not paid until after commencement.

-- This type of incentive would result in a reduction of a lease payment in the period the incentive payable is due.
+This type of incentive would result in a reduction of a lease’s monthly payment in the period the incentive payable is due.

 A third type of incentive exists that is contingent on a future event (not paid or payable).

-In summary, any lease incentives received impact all of the resulting journal entries that follow.
+In summary, any lease incentives received affects all of the resulting journal entries that follow.
+Tenant improvements are amortized as a depreciation on your financial reporting.

 Reporting Tenant Allowance as a Leasehold Improvement Under ASC 842

 Under ASC 840, lease incentives like moving expenses, reduced rent, or TI allowance were accounted for as a separate liability.
 And that liability would have been reduced on a straight-line basis.
-With the ASC 842 standard, when the TI allowance is reimbursed to paid to the lessee, it then reduces the ROU asset.
-And, it adds a leasehold improvement asset that totals to the reimbursement amount.
+With the ASC 842 standard, when the TI allowance is reimbursed to be paid to the lessee, it then reduces the ROU asset.
+And it adds a leasehold improvement asset that totals to the reimbursement amount.
 Both the components and non-lease components will need to be considered in the lease incentives calculation (unless the practical expedients package is elected).
-Ultimately, the leasehold improvement allowance (ie. lease incentive) created a separately monthly expense.
+Ultimately, the leasehold improvement allowance (i.e., lease incentive) created a separate monthly expense and result in a reduction of the rent expense over the lifetime of the lease.

 This chart outlines the methodology to make that assumption of asset ownership under the generally accepted accounting principles of ASC 842:

 Now you know whether you have a lessor or lessee asset on your hands!
 Lessee assets are considered to be lease incentive reimbursements.
-Whereas lessor assets are not lease incentives.
-Lessor assets would trigger lessor accounting methodologies.
+At the same time, lessor assets are not lease incentives, and lessor assets would trigger lessor accounting methodologies.
 Follow the example below to learn about accounting for lease incentives.

 Accounting For Lease Incentives Example

-For leasehold improvements that represent lessee assets then the payment or reimbursement is classified as a lease incentive.
-In this example below, the lessee, (hypothetical retailer) is receiving $50,000 in a fit-out contribution.
-For this particular lease incentive the lessor is reimbursing the lessee for building out fittings and fixtures, like dressing rooms, clothes storage, and check out stations.
+For leasehold improvements that represent lessee assets, then the payment or reimbursement is classified as a lease incentive.
+In the example below, the lessee (hypothetical retailer) is receiving $50,000 in a fit-out contribution.
+For this particular lease incentive, the lessor is reimbursing the lessee for building out fittings and fixtures, like dressing rooms, clothes storage, and check-out stations.

 Lessee: | Retailer |